sourcery-ai-experiments/blog.nathanv.me/content/posts/not-so-budget-home-network/index.md

 [Spectrum Community Solutions](https://www.spectrum.com/communitysolutions/home).
 Only WiFi is available, and I have to go into a web portal and manually add the MAC address of every device I have to my account so that they can connect.
-Even after doing this, many of devices would still just refuse to connect:
+Even after doing this, many of my devices would still just refuse to connect:

 {{< figure src="img/failed-to-connect.png" alt="Failed to connect to network message on Android" caption="My phone would almost always fail to connect" >}}

-This was infuriating to say the least.
-I found the 5mbps guest WiFi more reliable.
+This was infuriating to say the least and I found the 5mbps guest WiFi more reliable.
 The good news is, my apartment has a WiFi router in it, and it's plugged into the wall.

-{{< figure src="img/wifi-before.png" alt="Diagram of apartment WiFi as provided" caption="Small diagram of apartment WiFi as it is provided" >}}
+{{< figure src="img/wifi-before.png" alt="Diagram of apartment WiFi as provided" caption="Small diagram of apartment WiFi as it was provided" >}}

 With a bit of experimentation, I discovered that just unplugging the Spectrum WiFi access point, and plugging the wall jack directly into my laptop resulted in an internet connection!
-No Spectrum authentication bullshit, and it was full gigabit both ways (better than the 300mbps promised number)!
+No Spectrum authentication bullshit, and it was full gigabit both ways (better than the 300mbps promised)!
 So as to not disturb the internet for my neighbors, I put a switch between the wall jack and the Spectrum WiFi access point so that I could connect my own devices via Ethernet.
 I did have to go out and buy a PoE switch, as the existing access point was PoE and I didn't own a